donundeen/C4/README.md

 COMPLETED

+- BUG - Widget should vertically maximize when in edit mode. - FIXED
+- BUG - sometimes web_proxy is returning wrong data set...
+FIXED
 - DONE package.json file
 - DONE: MVP: need a proxy for calling external webservices
 	- MVP: then include as a "insert code snippet" bit